Should you use Flat UI Colors in 2025?

 Is it reliable and secure?

 Absolutely.
 Flat UI Colors is a static resource, reliable by nature: it provides constant hexadecimal and RGB codes, without variation.
 In terms of security, the tool's simplicity is a major advantage.
-It does not collect any personal data, requires no login or download, effectively eliminating the risk of privacy breaches or malware.
-It is a safe and consistent color library for all your design projects.
+It collects no personal data and requires no connection or download, eliminating any risk of confidentiality or malware.
+It's a secure, consistent color library for all your design projects.

 Is it compatible with my other tools?

 Absolutely.
 This tool is designed for universality.
 It provides you with ready-to-use color codes (hexadecimal, RGB).
-You can copy and paste them directly into most design software such as Figma, Sketch, Adobe XD, Photoshop, or even your CSS code editors.
-No need for complex plugins or specific integrations.
-It's this simplicity that makes it so effective at fitting naturally into all designer workflows, regardless of the ecosystem you use.
+You copy and paste them directly into most of your design software like Figma, Sketch, Adobe XD, Photoshop or even your code editors for CSS.
+No need for complex plug-ins or special integrations.
+It's this simplicity that makes it so effective at fitting naturally into all designer workflows, whatever ecosystem you're using.

 Is there responsive customer support?

-Honestly, for a tool like Flat UI Colors, you're not looking for traditional customer support.
+Honestly, for a tool like Flat UI Colors, we're not looking for traditional customer support.
 It's a simple, free resource, often maintained by a small team or a passionate developer.
-"Responsiveness" is more evident through community contributions or bug reports on platforms such as GitHub.
-You won't have a hotline, but is that really necessary for copying and pasting a color code?
+Instead, "responsiveness" manifests itself via community contributions or bug reports on platforms like GitHub.
+You won't have a hotline, but is it really necessary to copy and paste a color code?
 Its simplicity is its own support.
-We use it for its speed and reliability, not for complex after-sales service.
+We use it for its speed and reliability, not for complex after-sales.

-Clearly, the majority of feedback is very positive about its simplicity and speed.
-It's a real Swiss Army knife for emergencies or rapid prototyping.
-Front-end developers really appreciate it for its ease of integration.
-On the other hand, more experienced designers, who are looking for very specific palettes or advanced customization, may sometimes find it a little limiting.
-It is rarely used as the sole source of colors for a large-scale project, but rather as an excellent starting point or occasional support.
+Clearly, the majority of feedback has been very positive about its simplicity and speed.
+It's a real Swiss army knife for emergencies or rapid prototyping.
+Front-end developers appreciate its ease of integration.
+More experienced designers, on the other hand, who are looking for very specific palettes or extensive customization, can sometimes find it a little limiting.
+It's rarely used as the sole color source for a large-scale project, but rather as an excellent starting point or one-off support.

 Can I easily change later?